Logo

 2023

-Best research paper at ACM CHI, the top conference on human-computer interaction, for our paper on FIDO2 usability
+Best research paper at ACM CHI (rank A* conference), for our paper on FIDO2 usability

 2023